jaanos/podatkovne-baze-1/predavanja/02-SQL.md

 * Zakaj to ni OK?
 * SQLZoo vrne
   ```
-  Error:
+  Expression #1 of SELECT list is not in GROUP BY clause
+  and contains nonaggregated column 'gisq.world.name'
-  'gisq.world.name' isn't in GROUP BY
+  which is not functionally dependent on columns in GROUP BY clause;
+  this is incompatible with sql_mode=only_full_group_by
   ```

 ---